lavahawk/Clemson-Dining-Menu-Scraper/README.md

   Sends menu data to Home Assistant if enabled.

 - **Memory-Optimized**
-  Runs headless, minimizing system resource usage.
+  Runs headless, and without a lot of bloat minimizing system resource usage.

 - **Common Item Filtering**
-  Skips repetitive or filler menu items to keep displays succinct.
+  Skips repetitive or filler menu items to keep displays succinct. like the salad bar fr cuz we dont want to see yogurt 123325 times when we know its there everyday.

 - **Scheduled Updates**
   Automates scraping around meal transitions.